 The Role of Ideology, Belief and Commitment in Motivations, Justifications and Catalysts for Action in the Face of Uncertainty

-Kim Knott is a Professor of Religious and Secular Studies at Lancaster University.
-She works in the study of religions, using sociological and geographical approaches to research relationships between the religious and the secular, and the location of religion in ostensibly secular institutions, bodies and discourses.
+At the time of her appointment as a Fellow, Kim Knott was a Professor of Religious and Secular Studies at Lancaster University.
+Her work has focused on the study of religions, using sociological and geographical approaches to research relationships between the religious and the secular, and the location of religion in ostensibly secular institutions, bodies and discourses.

 She has researched religion in relation to diasporas and migration, ethnicity, terrorism, gender, identity and public life.
 She developed a spatial approach for studying religion in secular contexts, for examining its engagement with other social and cultural institutions and issues and for understanding secularist and other non-religious ideologies and beliefs.

-Kim’s Global Uncertainties Leadership Fellowship is entitled The Role of Ideology, Belief and Commitment in Motivations, Justifications and Catalysts for Action in the Face of Uncertainty and explores how ideologies, beliefs and commitments are employed in decision-making and subsequent public actions, both violent and non-violent, in the face of risk and uncertainty.
+Kim’s Global Uncertainties Leadership Fellowship, which ran from February 2013 to November 2015, was entitled The Role of Ideology, Belief and Commitment in Motivations, Justifications and Catalysts for Action in the Face of Uncertainty and explored how ideologies, beliefs and commitments are employed in decision-making and subsequent public actions, both violent and non-violent, in the face of risk and uncertainty.

 Although sometimes overlooked or marginalised in scientific research, ideologies and beliefs often feature prominently in personal and group accounts of decision-making either as causal drivers or as explanations for the actions that follow.
-The project will examine:
+The project examined:

 - What role do ideologies, beliefs and commitment’s play in people’s motivations and the justifications they give for the choices they make?